SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 ###  Creating the class `LNPrinter`

-With nodes and workstations, we provide only limited functionality of a real LAN.
-Of course, we would like to do something with the packets that are travelling around the LAN.
-Therefore, you will now create a class `LNPrinter`, a special node that when it receives packets addressed to it, prints them (on the Transcript).
-Implement the class `LNPrinter`.
+You will now create a class `LNPrinter`, a special node that when it receives packets addressed to it, prints them (on the Transcript).
+Define the class `LNPrinter`.

 ```
 LNPrinter inherits from LNNode